sassoftware/viya4-iac-azure/docs/Troubleshooting.md

 1. Break the file locks from Azure Portal.
 For details see [Troubleshoot file locks on an Azure NetApp Files volume](https://learn.microsoft.com/en-us/azure/azure-netapp-files/troubleshoot-file-locks).

 2. Use Azure NetApp NFS volume version 4.1.
-You can update the `viya4-iac-azure` to latest version to use NFSv4.1 by default.
-If you are using v7.2.0 or below of viya4-iac-azure then you add the variable `netapp_protocols` to your terraform.tfvars to switch to NFSv4.1.
+Update to the latest version of `sassoftware/viya4-iac-azure` to use NFSv4.1 by default.
+If you are using sassoftware/viya4-iac-azure's release v7.2.0 or before, then add the variable `netapp_protocols` to your terraform.tfvars to switch to NFSv4.1.

    **Note:** Changing this on existing cluster will result in data loss.